jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 ![Git for Windows installation wizard.
 Choose Use the OpenSSL library](windows/git-for-windows-openssl2.png?width=450px&classes=shadow)

 ## Set up Silicon Labs USB-to-UART bridge
-{{< code css >}}The AWS IoT EduKit communicates with the host machine through a Silicon Labs CP210x USB-to-UART bridge.
+The AWS IoT EduKit communicates with the host machine through a Silicon Labs CP210x USB-to-UART bridge.
 The on-board CP2104 is an USB-to-UART bridge that facilitates host communication with the ESP32-D0WD microcontroller.
 The microcontroller communicates bi-directionally over [UART](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/uart.html)0, which the CP210x translates through a virtual communication port on the host machine it establishes over USB-C. To be able to mount the virtual serial port and communicate across it, you must download and install the corresponding driver.
 1) Ensure the AWS IoT EduKit device is not connected to host machine.
 2) Download the [Windows Silicon Labs CP210x](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip) driver.
 3) Extract the downloaded file.